 \subsection{Task Details}

 \begin{itemizesquish} \item \textbf{\humaneval} \citep{chen2021codex} consists of 164 crafted programming challenges, each accompanied by multiple unit tests to evaluate the correctness of solutions generated by code models.
 We conduct evaluations in a zero-shot manner.
-Following previous practice \citep{li2023starcoder}, for \starcoder series, we strip off the trailing newline symbol \mintinline{python}{\n} appearing at the end of the official prompt to align with their trained tokenizer \citep{microsoft2023guidance}; we adhere to the official prompt format in evaluation for the remaining models. \item \textbf{\mbpp} \citep{austin2021program} includes 500 crowd-sourced basic Python programming problems as the test set to evaluate code models.
+Following previous practice \citep{li2023starcoder}, for \starcoder series, we strip off the trailing newline symbol \mintinline{python}{\n} appearing at the end of the official prompt to align with their trained tokenizer \citep{microsoft2023guidance}; we adhere to the official prompt format in evaluation for the remaining models. \item \textbf{\multiple} \citep{cassano2022multiple} is a multilingual benchmark extending \humaneval to various programming languages.
+In this work, we report results of self-infilling generation for C++, Java, and PHP languages. \item \textbf{\mbpp} \citep{austin2021program} includes 500 crowd-sourced basic Python programming problems as the test set to evaluate code models.
 Following \citet{austin2021program}, we use their provided 3-shot prompts for both \starcoder and \codellama model families. \item \textbf{\dsonek} \citep{lai2023ds1000} comprises 1,000 data science questions sourced from StackOverflow, aimed at benchmarking code models against real-world scenarios.
 The questions span various Python libraries commonly used in data science, including Matplotlib (155 questions), NumPy (220), Pandas (291), PyTorch (68), SciPy (106), Scikit-learn (115), and Tensorflow (45).
 We use the provided prompt to perform zero-shot evaluation.
-There are two distinct prompt formats in \dsonek available for models considered in this work: the completion format, which puts the entire instruction in the left context for regular left-to-right decoding; and the insertion format, which provides the instruction in both the left and right contexts.
-Our self-infilling mode follows the completion format for generation, with further details elaborated below. \item \textbf{\gsm} \citep{cobbe2021gsm} comprises various grade school math word problems.
+There are two distinct prompt formats in \dsonek available for models considered in this work: the \emph{left-to-right completion} format, which puts the entire instruction in the left context for regular left-to-right decoding; and the \emph{insertion} format, which provides the instruction in both the left and right contexts.
+Our self-infilling mode follows the left-to-right format for generation, with further details elaborated below. \item \textbf{\gsm} \citep{cobbe2021gsm} comprises various grade school math word problems.
 We assess the performance of language models on the \gsm test set, which includes 1,319 instances, using an 8-shot in-context example prompt. \end{itemizesquish}